harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

     ##### 3. Clusters other than SLURM?

-    Generally, it should be relatively easy install and use the appropriate [Snakemake cluster executor](https://github.com/snakemake?q=executor&type=all&language=&sort=).
+    Generally, it should be relatively easy install and use the appropriate [Snakemake cluster executor :octicons-link-external-24:](https://github.com/snakemake?q=executor&type=all&language=&sort=){:target="_blank"}.

-    If you need help or run into problems, please [create an issue on the pipeline's github](https://github.com/harvardinformatics/cactus-snakemake/issues) and we'll try and help - though it will likely be up to you to test on your own cluster, since we only have easy access to a cluster running SLURM.
+    If you need help or run into problems, please [create an issue on the pipeline's github :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/issues){:target="_blank"} and we'll try and help - though it will likely be up to you to test on your own cluster, since we only have easy access to a cluster running SLURM.

 ??? question "4.
 I tried to run the pipeline and I ran into an error that I don't understand or can't resolve.
 What do I do?"

     ##### 4. Encountering errors

-    Please [search for or create an issue on the pipeline's github](https://github.com/harvardinformatics/cactus-snakemake/issues) that includes information about your input files, the command you ran, and the error that you are getting.
+    Please [search for or create an issue on the pipeline's github :octicons-link-external-24:](https://github.com/harvardinformatics/cactus-snakemake/issues){:target="_blank"} that includes information about your input files, the command you ran, and the error that you are getting.
 The text of any log files would also be appreciated.

     Additionally, if you are at Harvard, there are [several ways to contact us](../../contact.md) to help you through your errors.